-Women who may become pregnant, are pregnant or nursing, babies, and young children are especially at risk because mercury is toxic to a child's developing brain and nervous system, say the Food and Drug Administration and the Environmental Protection Agency.
-These groups especially should avoid the fish on the top level of this list with the highest amounts of mercury and limit their consumption of fish on the other levels, the FDA and the EPA advise.
+Women who may become pregnant, are pregnant or nursing, babies, and young children are especially at risk because mercury is toxic to a child's developing brain and nervous system, according to the Food and Drug Administration and the Environmental Protection Agency.
+These demographics especially should avoid the fish on the top level of this list with the highest amounts of mercury and limit their consumption of fish on the other levels, the FDA and the EPA advise.
 It's wise for any woman of child-bearing age, from age 16 to 49, to also avoid eating fish that has the highest mercury levels, the FDA says.

 Fish With the Highest Levels of Mercury